jellyfin-archive/jellyfin-blog/content/contact/_index.md

 ## Discord (Beta)

 For convenience, we have a Discord server that is bridged to the chats above.
-Note that **Matrix** is still the preferred chat platforms, and some Discord messages may be missed.
+Note that **Matrix** is still the preferred chat platform, and Discord messages may be missed due to bridge instability.

 [Join our Discord](https://discord.gg/zHBxVSXdBV).